Symposium Book now

 Mars: Designing for the Red Planet

-In this one-day symposium, leading designers, scientists and theorists will explore how human and planet-centred design are playing a role in the greatest 21st century space challenge, and the lessons we can learn for design here on Earth.
+In this one-day symposium, leading designers, scientists, engineers, theorists and innovators will explore how human and planet-centred design are playing a role in the greatest 21st century space challenge, and the lessons we can learn for design here on Earth.

-You will also have access to the Moving to Mars exhibition as a part of the symposium.
-You are also invited to join the RAEBURN Late in the museum’s atrium afterwards.
+Participants will also have access to the Design Museum’s current exhibition Moving to Mars, as a part of the symposium.
+Following the conference, participants are also invited to join the RAEBURN Late in the museum’s atrium.

 Mars: Designing for the Red Planet is developed in partnership with Imperial College London.